samersultan/Fix-One-Drive/README.md

 # Fix-One-Drive

-:muscle: Fix One Drive Not Opening Windows 10 :muscle:
+:muscle: Fix One Drive Not Opening / Syncing in Windows 10 :muscle:

 ----